BryanChasko/mac-developer-environment-setup/mac-mini-setup.md

 **VS Code:**
 Open the Command Palette (`Cmd+Shift+P`), type "shell command", and run "Install 'code' command in PATH".
-Restart your terminal for the new `$PATH` to take effect.
+Restart terminal for the new `$PATH` to take effect.
 You can now type `code .` in any folder to launch VS Code there.

 **GitHub Copilot:**
 Provides AI code suggestions directly inside VS Code.